 You can download an A3 report pdf template here.

 Step 1: The title

-It should focus on the problem that you are trying to solve, and not the solution you are trying to convey.
+It should focus on the problem you are trying to solve and not the solution you want to convey.
 Examples of titles are: “Decrease Team Misunderstanding of Task Instructions” or “Reduce Customer Complaints with Product XYZ”.

 Step 2: Background

-According to the authors of “Understanding A3 Thinking: A Critical Component of Toyota’s PDCA Management System”, one of the key strengths of Toyota is that they place importance on understanding a problem.
-Rather than rush onto a solution, Toyota takes the time to truly understand what is going on.
-The principle of going on a Gemba walk attests to this need to truly understand.
+According to the authors of “Understanding A3 Thinking: A Critical Component of Toyota’s PDCA Management System”, one of the main strengths of Toyota is that they place importance on understanding a problem.
+Rather than rush onto a solution, Toyota takes the time to precisely understand what is going on.
+The principle of going on a Gemba walk attests to this need to perceive problems first-hand.

-- does what I’m presenting align with the audience’s strategic goals?
+- Does what it presents align with the audience’s strategic goals?

 Step 3: Current condition

 A correct definition and a good understanding of the problem is your path to finding the right solution.
 That makes working on defining the current condition 90 % of the A3 effort.